Dissipativity-Based Synthesis of Distributed Control and Communication Topology Co-Design for AC Microgrids

 where $Z_{t,i}^{dq} \triangleq R_{ti} + \mathrm{i}\omega_0 L_{ti}$ and $I_{tEi}^{dq}$ is determined by the equilibrium \eqref{Eq:Equil_DGcurrent} under the power sharing constraint \eqref{Eq:powersharing}. \end{remark}

-\begin{theorem} To guarantee the existence of an equilibrium point satisfying the voltage regulation, frequency synchronization, and power sharing objectives, the reference voltages $V_{i,ref}$ and power sharing coefficients $P_s$ and $Q_s$ must be feasible solutions of the following optimization problem:
+\begin{theorem} To guarantee the existence of an equilibrium point satisfying voltage regulation, frequency synchronization, and proportional power sharing objectives, the reference voltages $V_r\in\R^{2N}$ and active power sharing coefficients $\mathbf{P}_s = \bm{P_{s,1}, \ldots, P_{s,N}}^\T \in \mathbb{R}^N$ must be feasible solutions of the following optimization problem: